Justus Ward: Storylines

 Detective Taggert dislikes Justus due to his connection for mobster Sonny Corinthos, as well as his involvement with Dara Jensen.
 Taggert figures out Alan Quartermaine has a drug addiction and sets him up to be busted for drug possession.
 Taggert then confronts Monica Quartermaine and blackmails her into getting information on Justus and Jason in exchange for saving Alan.
 Monica refuses to turn on Jason, but gives Taggert damaging information connecting Justus to the death of Damian Smith.
 Taggert arrests Justus, but Alexis Davis is able to get him out of jail since the evidence was obtained illegally.
 Edward Quartermaine uses his power and money to cover up the entire affair for his grandson.

 Justus decides to get out of organized crime and runs for District Attorney.
 He wins with the help of Edward Quartermaine and Sonny Corinthos.
 Justus tells Sonny he killed Damian Smith.
 They made a deal.
 Sonny will leave him alone if Justus does not use anything he knows about Sonny's business to prosecute him.
 When Justus assumes the District Attorney position and becomes Dara's boss, What was left of their relationship fizzles.
 He later holds a press conference and resigns as District Attorney.

 Justus is seen again in late 2003.
 He had just taken a vow of silence at a monastery when Jason arrives and asks Justus to return to Port Charles to defend Sonny Corinthos, who had just tried to kill Lorenzo Alcazar.
 Justus breaks his vows of silence, and at first tells Jason he refuses to return to Port Charles, but eventually agrees and takes on Sonny's case.
 During the trial, Justus argues Sonny was trying to protect his family from Alcazar.
 Due to jury tampering, Sonny is found not guilty.

 In 2006, Justus goes to a meeting as a last minute replacement for Jason.
 The meeting was an ambush and Justus is murdered by Manny Ruiz.

 Reception

 In 2020, Candace Young and Charlie Mason from Soaps She Knows put Justus on their list of Daytime's Most Important African-American Characters, commenting that "The oft-recast grandson of Edward Quartermaine — first played by Joseph C. Phillips in 1994 — was just never going to fit in with the relatives that he discovered late in life.
 Not because he was Black, mind you, because he had scruples.
 And the Q crew?
 Not so much."
+In 2024, Stephanie Holland from The Root placed Justus on her list of the most memorable black characters from American soap operas, writing, "We weren't surprised to discover that Edward Quartermaine had a secret grandson no one knew about.
+It was a surprise to find out he was Black.
+His ethics and instinct to do the right thing meant Justus would never truly fit in with the backstabbing Quartermaines.
+The fact that he was recast so often and given no substantive storylines also didn't help."